Way back in history:

 #5, Ellis Ford as # 183 (before he switched to 3, and number 29

-is American George
+is George

-Some
+Some very

-faint half-tone photos that I scanned from 1959 Brafield programmes:
+faint half-tone photos that I scanned from 1959 Brafield programmes

 Another